 - ingrown nails

-A person with mild, acute paronychia can try soaking the affected finger or toe in warm water three to four times a day.
-If symptoms do not improve, seek further treatment.
+A person with mild, acute paronychia can try soaking the affected finger or toe in warm water several times a day.
+If symptoms do not improve, they should seek further treatment.

 When a bacterial infection causes acute paronychia, a doctor may recommend an antibiotic, such as dicloxacillin or clindamycin.

-When a fungal infection causes chronic paronychia, a doctor will prescribe antifungal medication.
-These medications are topical and typically include clotrimazole or ketoconazole.
+If a fungal infection causes chronic paronychia, a doctor will prescribe antifungal medication.
+These topical medications typically include clotrimazole or ketoconazole.

 A doctor may also need to drain any pus from surrounding abscesses.
-To do this, they will provide a local anesthetic, then open the nail fold enough to insert gauze, which will help drain the pus.
+To do this, they perform a procedure referred to as the incision and drainage method.
+They will provide a local anesthetic, then open the nail fold enough to insert gauze to help drain the pus.

-People can treat paronychia at home if symptoms are mild and the infection has not spread beyond the fingernail.
+People can treat paronychia at home by minimizing germ exposure and frequently washing the infected area.
+However, they should only do this if symptoms are mild and the infection has not spread beyond the fingernail.

-However, if symptoms do not improve after a few days or the infection has spread further than the nail, it is important to see a doctor.
+If symptoms do not improve after a few days or the infection has spread further than the nail, it is important to speak with a doctor.

-People can reduce their risk of developing nail infections by using the following methods:
+People can reduce their risk of developing nail infections by:

 - moisturizing after washing the hands